EdutainmentLIVE/swf-theme/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+---

+## WARNING

+swf-theme is now built on top of styled-components theming system, and abstracts and extends this library.
+Some documentation below may be out of date.

+---

 NOTE: The swf-ui component library is built on top of swf-theme, and swf-theme is built on top of styled components and tiny color.

 ## Install